 Did you know there are more than 100 different types of arthritis pain relief?
-Their symptoms vary and they can affect anyone, regardless of age or physical condition.
+Their symptoms vary affecting anyone, regardless of age or physical condition.
 The joint discomfort and stiffness of arthritis can make body movement extremely difficult and painful.
-Unfortunately, there’s no cure for it, but there are a variety of ways to alleviate its symptoms.
+Unfortunately, there’s no cure for it, but there are various ways to alleviate its symptoms.

 We provide expert assessment and multidisciplinary care for patients with arthritis and related disorders.
 The chiropractors, massage therapists, and physiotherapists at Kent Chiro-Med Wellness Clinic (Downtown Ottawa) can develop a treatment plan tailored to your specific situation.

 Cold therapy/icing can help relieve pain when the problem flares up.
-Physiotherapists can utilize a variety of pain management techniques, depending on the severity of the condition.
+Physiotherapists can utilize various pain management techniques, depending on the severity of the condition.

 If you don’t wish to be a part of these statistics, keep reading to find out more.

 Arthritis is a condition in which one or more of your joints swell and become tender.
 The common symptoms are:

 Exercising daily will not cure arthritis, but it will help to reduce its progression and alleviate the unpleasant symptoms.
 Our expert physical therapists can assist you in developing a regular workout plan that can aid in weight loss.
 Consequently, your joints will be less stressed.